City-of-Memphis-Wastewater/pdflinkcheck/README.md

 This would have lots of implications:
 - Reduced artifact size.
 - Alpine-compatible Docker image.
-- Web-stack GUI rather than tkinter, to be compatible with Termux.
+- Web-stack GUI rather than Tkinter, to be compatible with Termux.
 - A different license from the AGPL3, if we choose at that time.

 In the meantime, the standalone binaries and pipx installation provide excellent cross-platform support on Windows, macOS, and standard Linux desktops/laptops.